WadeCappa/RASTRE-IMM/README.rst

    Streaming-Engine Options:
-      --streaming-gpu-workers UINT
-                                    The number of GPU workers for the CPU+GPU streaming engine.
-      --streaming-gpu-mapping TEXT
-                                    A comma-separated set of OpenMP numbers for GPU workers.
-      --seed-select-max-workers UINT
-                                    The max number of workers for seed selection.
-      --seed-select-max-gpu-workers UINT
-                                    The max number of GPU workers for seed selection.
       --dump-sampling-data BOOLEAN
                                     Output all sampling data to your output file --run-streaming BOOLEAN     Run max-k-cover within a streaming algorithm.
 False by default.